Technology Blockers That Harm Your Web Site Ranking

 Image Maps

 Links inside image maps will result in search engines not listing your site because they get trapped inside of them.
-You need to provide the same links in standard HTML somewhere else on the page--possibly in a site map or in the footer.
+You need to provide the same links in standard HTML somewhere else on the page--possibly in a site map or in the footer, however these won't rank as well as links higher up on the page.

 Flash